Skip to content

 • Upgrade your JDBC driver to a version that supports the JDBC 4.2 API.

-• If upgrading the JDBC driver is not feasible, consider rolling back MyBatis Plus to version 3.1.0 or earlier.
+• If you cannot upgrade the JDBC driver, consider rolling back your MyBatis Plus version to 3.1.0 or earlier.

 Failed to bind properties under “mybatis-plus.configuration.incomplete-result-maps[0].assistant.configuration.mapped-statements[0].parameter-map.parameter-mappings[0]” to org.apache.ibatis.mapping.ParameterMapping

-If you encounter this issue when upgrading your Spring Boot version from 2.2.0 to a higher version, it may be due to the following reasons:
+If you encounter this issue when upgrading your Spring Boot version from 2.2.0 to a later version, it may be due to the following reasons:

-Symptom: The application starts normally locally, but this problem occurs when deploying the packaged war file to the server.
+Symptom: The application starts without issues locally, but this problem occurs when you deploy it as a WAR package to a server.

-Cause: In Spring Boot 2.2.0, there was an issue with constructor injection that prevented MyBatis’s private constructor from correctly binding properties, causing frameworks dependent on MyBatis (such as MyBatis-Plus) to report errors.
-For details, please refer to related issue.
+Cause: Spring Boot 2.2.0 had an issue with constructor injection that prevented MyBatis’s private constructor from properly binding properties.
+This caused dependent frameworks like MyBatis-Plus to throw errors.
+For detailed information, refer to the related issue.
 This issue was fixed in Spring Boot 2.2.1.

 Solution:

-1. Downgrade Spring Boot to version 2.1.x, or upgrade to version 2.2.1 or higher.
-It is recommended to directly upgrade to Spring Boot 2.2.2 for better stability and fixes.
+1. Downgrade Spring Boot to version 2.1.x, or upgrade to version 2.2.1 or later.
+We recommend upgrading directly to Spring Boot 2.2.2 for better stability and fixes.

-Phenomenon: The project runs without issues in the development tool, but after packaging and deploying to the server, a ClassNotFoundException occurs when executing Lambda expressions.
+Symptom: The application runs without issues in your development environment, but after packaging and deploying to the server, a ClassNotFoundException occurs when executing Lambda expressions.

-For MyBatis-Plus versions below 3.3.2, if a ClassNotFoundException occurs during separate packaging deployment, it may be due to an error in the class loader during deserialization operations.
+For MyBatis-Plus versions below 3.3.2, if you encounter ClassNotFoundException issues during separate packaging and deployment, it might be caused by incorrect class loader behavior during deserialization operations.

 Solutions:

-2. Upgrade to MyBatis-Plus 3.3.2.
-You can refer to the example Separate Packaging for guidance.
+2. Upgrade to MyBatis-Plus version 3.3.2.
+You can refer to the separate packaging example for implementation guidance.

 Enable MyBatis Internal Logging

-You can enable internal logging in MyBatis through the following two methods:
+You can enable MyBatis internal logging using either of the following two methods:

 mybatis-plus: